Senior Software Tester

 I continuously strive to improve my skills in both areas through training and self-learning

-Q3.
-If text box is disabled how will you pass value in that text box
+Q. If a text box is disabled, how would you pass a value into it?

 Value cannot be passed in a disabled text box.